gregorp90/book-summaries/summaries/Mindset.md

 Link: https://www.amazon.com/Mindset-Psychology-Carol-S-Dweck/dp/0345472322
 Status: Currently reading

+"You either go one way or another, you might as well choose the direction."

 ### Summary
 Our intelligence and personality aren't fixed.
 The IQ test was invented in France with the goal of identifying children who are not getting the most our of the current education so that programs could be changed to suit them, not to rank children based on their capabilities.
 Our beliefs are the core thing that influences our personality and success.